Our woven blankets are crafted from 100% cotton yarn for a soft, warm, and luxurious feel.

 1. Set up your print area according to the size of the blanket you’d like to create.
 If you plan on offering multiple sizes, use the most prominent print area to create your artwork.

 2. Set up your guidelines in photoshop 2 inches from the border.

 You do this so that any necessary design elements, like text, are inside those guidelines.
 This area is where the threads of the woven blanket are frayed around the edges.

-3. Save your artwork as an RGB, JPG, or PNG file at max file size.
+3. Save your artwork as an RGB, JPG file at max file size.

 Tips and tricks to remember

-- Use high contrasting bold colors and avoid bright or vibrant colors to get a finished product that closely resembles your original artwork.
+Avoid bright or fluorescent colors to get a finished product closely resembling your original artwork.
 We recommend checking to see that your colors match our 195 color combination palette.

 Avoid using large color fields as a background.